 Why three months?
 Ideally, your workplan should be 12 weeks long.
 The 12 Week Year redefines your “year” to be 12 weeks long.
 When your “year” is only 12 weeks, you don’t have enough time to get complacent and procrastinate.
 If you have a whole year to finish your yearly work plan then you might push things off for 11 months and then work really hard the last month to meet your goals.
 Create a new workplan for every three months.

-Create action items that will lead you to achieving each of these 12 week goals.
+Create action items that will lead you to achieve each of these 12-week goals.
 Add a deadline for each action item.

 Plan each week in advance